Insanity-CORR-Ltd/documentation-jeff/pages/standards/gitrules.md

 # yoink branching policy image
 ---

+## For Arists
+Create branches based on the assets you are adding.
+Also, try not to touch any levels/scenes, only work on your own files and make sure you follow the pull request guidelines.

 ## Feature Branches

 {% include image.html file="github-branches.jpg" alt="Branching Policy" caption="Branching Policy" %}

+### Naming
+Name feature branches with a `dev_` prefix to make it clear that they are features.
+Otherwise, follow the naming conventions in the above pictures.

 ## Pull Requests